hammad-ahmed-01/Basic-Concepts-of-Python/README.md

 In this program, conditional if-else, elif statements are used to produce grades on numbers given by the user.

-In the first step, five numbers of floating number datatupe in respective subjects are input by the user and stored in five variables.
+In the first step, five numbers of floating number datatype in respective subjects are input by the user and stored in five variables.

 Then, the numbers are added and stored in a variable sum.
 Afterwards sum is divided by the total number of subjects i.e, 5 to get the average.